isit-reallyapps/WoawTube/README.md

 2. Port it to android using KivyMD
 3. NEVER HAVE ADS

-If you'd like to follow along on my journey while I undertake this venture as a juniour programmer feel free to do so!
+If you'd like to follow along on my journey while I undertake this venture as a juniour-intermediate programmer feel free to do so!

 # Bug Reports!
 For bug reports please download and complete the bug report template and send that through to me.
 You can reach me both on telegram or email using the below details: